Polarized image of an equatorial emitting ring around a Konoplya-Zhidenko rotating non-Kerr black hole: Effects of the deformation parameter on the polarized image in the Konoplya-Zhidenko rotating non-Kerr black hole spacetime

 \section{Effects of the deformation parameter on the polarized image in the Konoplya-Zhidenko rotating non-Kerr black hole spacetime}

 In this section, we present the polarized image of an emitting ring with a radius $r_s=4.5$ surrounding a Konoplya-Zhidenko rotating non-Kerr black hole.
 This ring radius is better matched to the observational characteristics of M87* \cite{PZ1,PZ2}.
 The results show that the pattern of the polarized image depends not only on the deformation parameters but is also influenced by factors such as the black hole's spin parameter, magnetic field structure, fluid velocity, and the observation inclination angle.
 The presence of the deformation parameter not only modifies the spacetime geometry around the black hole but also extends the allowed range of the spin parameter beyond that of the standard Kerr black hole.
-When the magnetic field lies in the equatorial plane, the polarization intensity increases with the spin parameter only within the azimuthal range $[113\pi/300,493\pi/300]$, and decreases in the remaining regions, as shown in Figs.(\ref{f0}).
-Moreover, when the magnetic field is perpendicular to the equatorial plane, the polarization intensity also exhibits no monotonic dependence on the spin parameter.